 - Non-breathable waterproof shells.
 These are typically made out of rather sturdy and polyurethane-coated nylon.
 This fabric is windproof and waterproof but it’s also not going to allow the sweat to escape.
 They are perfect for rainy days and if you plan on rather light activities.
 Check out our comparative article on the hyvent vs. gore-tex to give you more insight.

 Now, the best thing about this particular concept is that you can easily adapt to the designated weather conditions.
 For instance, when you walk out in the late summer season for a camp in the woods and you start getting to significant altitudes where you want to establish your camp, you will quickly find that the nights are going to be particularly colder.
 That’s when your two layers – the mid- and the outer ones are going to come in quite handy.

 However, through the day, when you are hiking in rather hot summer temperatures you can easily remove them and hike in your base layer in order to ensure your comfort.
 This is particularly convenient and it brings quite a lot of versatility in your hiking undertakings.

 Don’t Forget Accessories

 Even with all of your layers, you can still feel a bit cold and comfortable if you don’t pack the essential accessories that you need.
 This includes gloves, hats, socks, and the proper boots.
+Do check out our review of the best women’s winter gloves to find out more.
 The human body regulates its temperature through the feet, so even if you’re wearing three layers of clothing, you can still feel the chill if your feet are exposed.